marmstro4/straw-tracker/Simulations/Simulations.md

 ]]
 From this it was concluded that a series of[[Geometrical simulations| purely geometrical simulations]] were required to decide where to put the newly designed drift cells

+The reconstruction algorithm used in these simulates was based on the ROOT minuet2 minimiser.
+This produced strange results so a [[track reconstruction|track reconstruction algorithm ]]was written in python.